mlavi/hugo/content/post/container-infrastructure-strategy.md

 In these early years of containers, "heavy containers" represent a typical approach which resembles virtual machines, includes the operating system user land, and desires configuration management.
-Does this represent the opposite of container promise and immutable infrastructure?
+Does this starting point represent the opposite of container promise and the journey to immutable infrastructure?
 <!--more-->

 ### Heavy Containers

 I have been researching containers for years, I encountered [an early mention for Drupal CMS hosting] (https://pantheon.io/blog/why-we-built-pantheon-containers-instead-virtual-machines) probably a year before I heard about Docker.
-I had worked with chroot jails earlier in my career, but [Docker](http://docker.com) made LXC containers easy to use, just as [Vagrant](http://vagrantup.com) had done for Virtual Machines.
+I had worked with [chroot jails](https://en.wikipedia.org/wiki/Chroot) earlier in my career, but [Docker](http://docker.com) made LXC containers easy to use, just as [Vagrant](http://vagrantup.com) had done for Virtual Machines.

 For the sake of simplifying this discussion, I will not discuss dynamic runtime configuration: it is the subject of a future blog post.
-We will approximate it via static application configuration.
+We will approximate it via static application configuration in the example.

 An ideal container holds an application and nothing more: the tricky part is defining your application and its dependencies.
-If you look at the full stack an application may be composed, you would consider the data, code, runtime configuration, server facility, and further dependencies. e.g.:
+If you look at the full technology stack that supports an application, you would consider the data, code, runtime configuration, server facility, and further dependencies. e.g.:

 * application:
   * code: /var/www/virtualhost.example.com/micro/service/route
-  * code libraries and frameworks: /var/www/shared/language/framework-version (potentially implicitly stored with the code base)
+  * libraries and frameworks: /var/www/shared/language/framework-version (potentially implicitly stored with the code base)
-  * static application configuration data: /var/www/shared/configuration/databasepassword.inc.txt (potentially implicitly stored with the code base)
+  * static configuration data: /var/www/shared/configuration/databasepassword.inc.txt (potentially implicitly stored with the code base)
-* runtime facilities: (e.g.: PHP)
+* runtime: (e.g.: PHP)
-  * language runtime binaries: /usr/bin/local/php-5.x
+  * binaries: /usr/bin/local/php-5.x
-  * language runtime configuration: /etc/php.ini
+  * configuration: /etc/php.ini
-  * language runtime dependencies: openssl, etc.
+  * library dependencies: openssl, etc.
-* server facility: (e.g.: Apache-2.4.x)
+* server: (e.g.: Apache-2.4.x)
-  * server binaries: /usr/bin/local/apache2**
+  * binaries: /usr/bin/local/apache2**
-  * server configuration: /etc/apache2/**
+  * configuration: /etc/apache2/**
-  * server runtime configuration: /etc/defaults/apache2
+  * runtime configuration: /etc/defaults/apache2
-  * server startup customization: /etc/init/apache2-custom
+  * startup customization: /etc/init/apache2-custom
-  * server plug-ins: mod_php, mod_ssl, etc.
+  * plug-ins: mod_php, mod_ssl, etc.
-  * server plug-in dependencies: openssl, php, etc.
+  * plug-in dependencies: openssl, php, etc.

-It is desirable to bundle all of these things together as a full stack, static deployment unit, making your application portable and self-contained (ha ha).
+It is desirable to bundle all of these things together as a full stack into a static deployment unit, making your application portable and self-contained (ha ha).
 There is a challenge to decide container scope because of the natural tendency to follow the dependencies and bundle everything into the container, which weighs it down.